 To post a carousel, follow the usual steps you’d take when uploading a new post.

-Tap the “multiple image” icon during the media upload stage and select the images or videos you want to feature in the carousel.
+Tap the “multiple image” icon during the media upload stage and select the images or videos you want to feature in the carousel for Instagram users.

 You can choose up to 10 images or videos in a carousel.
-Each selected image or video will be numbered to help you keep track of and organize slides.
+Each selected image or video will be numbered to help you keep track of and organize slides in your Instagram carousel post.
 These numbers correspond to the order your media will appear in the carousel, so make sure you order them properly if it’s important for your post.

 Do Instagram carousels improve engagement?

-The short answer is: Yes, Instagram carousels do increase engagement.
+The short answer is: Yes, Instagram carousels do increase engagement, mostly because of multiple images and video content.

 Research from Socialinsider shows that carousels achieve an average engagement rate of 1.92%, compared to 1.45% for standalone video posts and 1.74% for single images.
 What’s even more interesting, though, is the spread of engagement across each post depending on how many images (slides) are in the carousel.